Based on a passion for inclusion and development of people, organisations and the ever-changing society we live in.

-On walks, inviting people to be present in Johannesburg CBD and experience the intriguing inner city perspective.
+On walks, inviting you to be present in Johannesburg CBD and experience the intriguing inner city perspective.

 Flying Cows of Jozi is a division of Bamboo Rock, the ICT consulting, training and interim management company that for the past 15 years has developed and executed projects connecting people and technology, together with partners from different parts of society.

 “Being present in this city of extremes and its humanity in between grows our hearts and our horizon.”

-Flying Cows of Jozi invites leaders from business, social and art communities for a walk in town to experience Jozi, the city that reflects and condenses the contradictions at play in the country, and maybe in the world, today: where you can drink your rooftop champagne with a view of overcrowded migrant hostels.
+Flying Cows of Jozi invites you on a walk in town to experience Jozi, the city that reflects and condenses the contradictions at play in the country, and maybe in the world, today: where you can drink your rooftop champagne with a view of overcrowded migrant hostels.

 Following the Presencing guidelines of MIT’s Otto Scharmer and in the words of Antony Osler, we ask you “stop for a moment, to pay attention, to put down our arguments and our fixed positions and to open our eyes.
 There we will find our world in all its glorious ordinariness.
 We will stand in each others’ shoes and be willing to be surprised”